xgfs/verse/readme.md

         (note, you must also specify the variable name of the adjacency matrix ``--matfile-variable-name``)

-## Query Embeddings
+## Working with embeddings in Python

+Michael Loster provided an example of working with the embedding file from Python.
 After learning the embeddings the saved binary file can be used the following way:

 ```
 # The binary file that is the output of the compiled verse binary.
 embedding_file = "/path/to/binary/embeddings.bin"

-# A csv that should contain the mapping of id to entity uri.
+# An optional csv that should contain the mapping of id to some string key.
-# E.g., each line should look like "0,http://dbpedia.org/resource/Audi" or "0,<http://dbpedia.org/resource/Audi>".
+# E.g., each line should look like "0,http://dbpedia.org/resource/Audi".
-# The ttl chevrons (<,>) are automatically cleaned.
 index_file = "/path/to/uri/id/mapping.csv"

 # Our embeddings have 128 dimensions.